 We're a young-at-heart Canadian couple, travelling slow and long term.
-Since December 2016 we've spent time in England, Tanzania, Kenya, Cambodia, Indonesia & Malaysia (did a wonderful pet sit in Penang) and arrived back in Tanzania the end of December 2017.
+Since December 2016 we've spent time in England, Tanzania, Kenya, Cambodia, Indonesia & Malaysia (did a wonderful pet sit in Penang) and arrived back in Tanzania the end of December 2017 until March So far in 2018, we have also spent time in Croatia and Albania.

 We lived in Tanzania for five years, and after three years back in British Columbia, itchy feet got the better of us and we set off again.
-Here we are, eight months into our intentional homelessness and loving it.
+Here we are, 1.5 years into our intentional homelessness and loving it.

 Shaun comes from a long line of very handy, highly capable, mechanically inclined farm stock.
 He grew up on a huge acreage on the side of Mt.
 Kilimanjaro, surrounded by nature at its wildest, and pets that had to be kept safe.